NYPL/hold-request-service/README.md

 ### .env

-`.env` is used *locally* for two purposes:

-1. By `node-lambda` for deploying to and configuring Lambda in *all* environments.
-   * You should use this file to configure the common settings for the Lambda (e.g. timeout, role, etc.) and include AWS credentials to deploy the Lambda.
+`.env` is used *locally* for by `node-lambda` for deploying to and configuring Lambda in *all* environments.
+You should use this file to configure the common settings for the Lambda (e.g. timeout, role, etc.)
-2. To set local environment variables so the Lambda can be run and tested in a local environment.
-   These parameters are ultimately set by the [var environment files](#var_environment) when the Lambda is deployed.

 ### package.json